royludo/SFBIStats/README.md

 ### Example: creating other charts

 Feel like the horizontal bar chart could be better if it was... vertical?
 No problem.
-Create your own python module (let's say, myscript.py) and put your code inside a function that looks like:
+Create your own python module (let's say, myscript.py) and put your code inside a function that looks like

 `def run(job_list, output_dir):`

 Now you have a list of jobs and a place to output your nice new charts!
 Process the data the way you want and save your work in output_dir.
-When you're done, open analyze.py, import your script and add `myscript.run(job_list, output_dir)` to the end of the code.
+When you're done, open analyze.py, import your script and add

+`myscript.run(job_list, output_dir)`

+to the end of the code.
 Next time you run analyze.py, you will see your own charts added to the others.